8 Common Dangerous Animals in Aruba – You May Not Know

 The scientific name of the Whale Shark is Rhincodon typus.
 These sharks are common dangerous animals in Aruba, and also found in other countries, including the Philippines, Australia, Mexico, and Thailand.

-Whale Sharks are the largest fish species and common dangerous animals in Aruba island, with their awe-inspiring appearance that includes their colossal size, reaching up to 40 feet in length, and distinctive checkerboard patterned skin.
+Whale Sharks are the largest fish species, with their awe-inspiring appearance that includes their colossal size, reaching up to 40 feet in length, and distinctive checkerboard patterned skin.

 One interesting fact about these sharks is their filter-feeding diet.
 Despite their intimidating size, they consume tiny plankton, krill, and small fishes by sieving them through their wide mouths while swimming.

-Unfortunately, Whale Sharks are listed as an “Endangered species” on the IUCN Red List due to threats from fishing, habitat degradation, and collisions with boats.
+Unfortunately, Whale Sharks, which can be observed via snorkeling excursions, are listed as an endangered species in Aruba.
+“Endangered species” on the IUCN Red List due to threats from fishing, habitat degradation like the Aruban Sanctuaries, and collisions with boats.

 Frequently Asked Questions